 - Application system will close on October 13, 2023 at 7:00 pm

 - Application system will close on October 25, 2023 at 7:00PM

 - The Office of the Faculty Registrar employs approximately twenty to eighty CPOs per term, depending on the number of exam slots.

 - If you have any questions, please email us at firstname.lastname@example.org.

-The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.
+The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from women, Indigenous Peoples, members of racialized minorities, persons with disabilities, and members of the LGBTQ2S+ community and others who may contribute to the further diversification of ideas.
 The University of Toronto invites all qualified applicants to make application.

 The University strives to be an equitable and inclusive community, and proactively seeks to increase diversity among its community members.
 Our values regarding equity and diversity are linked with our unwavering commitment to excellence in the pursuit of our academic mission.
 The University is committed to the principles of the Accessibility for Ontarians with Disabilities Act (AODA).
 As such, we strive to make our recruitment, assessment and selection processes as accessible as possible and provide accommodations as required for applicants with disabilities.
 If you require any accommodations at any point during the application and hiring process, please contact email@example.com.

 Posted in accordance with the CUPE 3902 Unit 1 Collective Agreement.